Shepherd's Grove: Early years and growth

-A congregation of the Reformed Church in America, the Garden Grove Community Church was founded in 1955 by Robert H. Schuller and his wife Arvella.
+Originally a congregation of the Reformed Church in America, the Garden Grove Community Church was founded in 1955 by Robert H. Schuller and his wife Arvella.
 The first church services were held in space rented from the Orange Drive-In Theatre.

+From its inception, the church's Hour of Power television program was known for the quality of its music program and the eclectic variety of its musical guests.
+This was in part due to the efforts of Arvella Schuller, an organist and wife of the founding pastor.
+Minister of Music Don G. Fontana, organist/choral director Frederick Swann and orchestra director Johnnie Carl were commissioned to create and maintain a strong musical voice for the Crystal Cathedral.

 In 1961, the congregation moved to a new sanctuary designed by architect Richard Neutra.
 In 1968, The Tower of Hope was completed, providing office and classroom space.
 Continued growth led to the need for a new facility.
 Schuller envisioned a unique facility with walls made of glass and commissioned noted architect Philip Johnson to put his dream into reality.
 Construction on the Crystal Cathedral began in 1977 and was completed in 1980, built at a cost of $18 million.
 Upon moving from the old Neutra sanctuary to the new Johnson sanctuary, the congregation changed its name to the Crystal Cathedral.
+Upon Swann's retirement as choral director, Don Neuen was hired in 1999.